 The apparent blackness of a block of text.
-Color is a function of the relative thickness of the strokes that make up the characters in a font, as well as the width, point size, and leading used for setting the text block.
+Colour is a function of the relative thickness of the strokes that make up the characters in a font, as well as the width, point size and leading used for setting the text block.

-Depending on alignment, this term refers to text which is set flush left, flush right, or centered.
+Depending on alignment, this term refers to text which is set flush left, flush right or centred.